zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ### Backend structure
 `tfhe-hpu-backend` is split in various modules:
-- `entities`: Define structure handled by HPU accelerator.
+- `entities`: Defines structure handled by HPU accelerator.
 Conversion traits from/into those objects are implemented in `tfhe-rs`.
-- `asm`: Describe assembly-like language for the HPU.
+- `asm`: Describes assembly-like language for the HPU.
 It enables abstract HPU behavior and easily updates it through micro-code.
 - `fw`: Abstraction to help the micro-code designer.
-Use a simple rust program for describing new HPU operations.
-Help with register/heap management.
+Uses a simple rust program for describing new HPU operations.
+Helps with register/heap management.
 - `interface`:
   + `device`: High-level structure that exposes the User API.
   + `backend`: Inner private structure that contains HPU modules
-  + `variable`: Wrap HPU ciphertexts.
+  + `variable`: Wraps HPU ciphertexts.
 It enables to hook an hardware object lifetime within the `rust` borrow-checker.
-  + `memory`: Handle on-board memory allocation and synchronization
+  + `memory`: Handles on-board memory allocation and synchronization
-  + `config`: Help to configure HPU accelerator through a TOML configuration file
+  + `config`: Helps to configure HPU accelerator through a TOML configuration file
-  + `cmd`: Translate operation over `variable` in concrete HPU commands
+  + `cmd`: Translates operation over `variable` in concrete HPU commands
-  + `regmap`: Communicate with the HPU internal register with ease.
+  + `regmap`: Communicates with the HPU internal register with ease.
-  + `rtl`: Define concrete `rust` structure populated from HPU's status/configuration registers
+  + `rtl`: Defines concrete `rust` structure populated from HPU's status/configuration registers

 Below is an overview of the internal structure of the Backend.